Skip to main content

 Modernizing your login experience

-The university is rolling out a modern, more secure login to better protect your Microsoft account and the valuable university data you work with.
-It will also make it easier and safer to work with colleagues across the entire Stanford community, including those at Stanford's hospitals.
+The university is rolling out a modern, more secure login to better protect your Stanford Microsoft 365 (M365) account and the university data you work with.
+It will also make it easier and safer for you to collaborate with colleagues across the entire Stanford community.

-Once you set up the new Microsoft login, you'll be prompted to use it whenever you sign into Stanford Microsoft services, including email if you use Microsoft email for your university email account.
+When will you use it?
+Once you set up the new M365 login, you'll be prompted to use it whenever you sign into Stanford Microsoft services, including email if you use M365 email.

 Applications and sites transitioning to the new Stanford Microsoft authentication include:Stanford authentication remains unchanged for non-Microsoft applications and sites, including: